alljoyn/extras-webdocs/docs/learn/core/thin-core.md

-# Introduction to Thin Library
+# AllJoyn&trade; Thin Core

 ## Overview

-AllJoyn&trade; is an open source software system that provides an environment for distributed applications running across different device classes, with an emphasis on mobility, security, and dynamic configuration.
+AllJoyn is an open source software system that provides an environment for distributed applications running across different device classes, with an emphasis on mobility, security, and dynamic configuration.
 AllJoyn is "platform-neutral", meaning